Calculate Similarity Between Article Elements Using spaCy

 Conclusion

-This Python script provides a robust framework for analyzing content relevance and keyword alignment using NLP techniques.
-It’s a valuable tool for SEO experts and content analysts looking to improve content keyword coherence.
+This Python script provides a robust framework for analyzing content relevance and keyword alignment using NLP.
+It’s a valuable tool for SEO experts and content analysts aiming to improve keyword coherence in content.

-Feel free to expand the functionality by exploring different NLP features or refining similarity calculations to suit your SEO goals better.
+Feel free to expand the functionality by exploring different NLP features or refining similarity calculations to better match your SEO goals.

 Follow me at: https://www.linkedin.com/in/gregbernhardt/